 Prepare yourself for the India job interview.
 Before an interview find out information about the company you want to work for.
 Practice your few-sentence "speech" about who you are and what you do.
 Do not whine.
 Do not talk about being jobless.
 Do not dump on your former employer.
 Be positive.
 Do not show anger.
 Smile.

 Remember, the same keywords you used in your CV and cover letter will be the foundation for your job interviews

 Not only do you need to be able to write about your keywords, but also during an interview, you must be able to communicate effectively about them as well, in strong and powerful statements that highlight your successes, contributions and achievements.

 Always bring with you to the interview copies of documents, like educational degrees, testimonials, references and visa documents.
 You will never get a second chance to make a first impression!

-Remember, how you dress is the one of the most important aspects of not being hired.
+Remember, how you dress is one of the most important aspects of being hired for available jobs.
 So, check the India dress code

 Your first interview may be the introduction to a series of interviews with senior personnel.